 Simple Tree.
 Special Quilt.
 Wild Goose Chase.

-At our annual Kiefner Christmas gathering (the Sunday before Christmas), we load up in our trucks and head out to a field at the family farm.
+To begin our annual Kiefner Christmas gathering (the Sunday before Christmas), we load up in our trucks and head out to a field at the family farm.
 This year I spotted a Wild Goose Chase at Kiefner Christmas.

 After bringing in our food and drink to share, the afternoon begins in the field.
 Two of my brother-in-laws cut down the chosen tree and we snap precious family photos.